Ankle Strapping

 2. Add figure-6 support

 Use one or two figure-6 strips around the foot and ankle.
-This pattern is often the key support layer for people who tend to roll the ankle outwards during sport.
+This pattern is often the key support layer for people who tend to roll the ankle during sport.

 3. Add a heel lock